WillFantom/sshare/README.md

   -d, --max-days int           number of days that the content will remain available via transfer.sh (default 2) -m, --max-downloads int      maximum number of times any content shared can be downloaded (default 10) -p, --passphrase string      passphrase for the ssh agent

+Use "sshare [command] --help" for more information about a command.
 ```